hero image

 The past few years have witnessed Apple adopt a typical launch timeline where it would unveil four top-end models targeting different pricing brackets.
 For 2026, the Cupertino firm is reported to take a different route, where the base model may not even be a part of the family.
 Additionally, there are expected to be a multitude of changes and upgrades that we should look forward to, so if you haven’t picked up an iPhone 17 model this year and are patiently waiting for next year, here is our rumor roundup that covers everything you wanted to learn about the iPhone 18 series.

-Will we witness a shake-up launch next year?
-How many iPhone 18 models are arriving in 2026?
+How many iPhone 18 models are expected in 2026?

 Design and display